-9. Care Allowance is paid to Councillors and Co-opted Members with voting rights in respect of such expenses in arranging for the care of children or dependants (Aged 15years and over) as are necessarily incurred in the carrying out of their duties.
+9. Reimbursement of Costs of Care is paid to Councillors and Co-opted Members with voting rights in respect of such expenses in arranging for the care of children or dependants (Aged 15years and over) as are necessarily incurred in the carrying out of their duties.

-The maximum level of care allowance payable for 2016/17 2017/18 is £403 per month and claims will be paid on the basis of actual expenditure supported by receipts, the maximum allowance will be paid only if actual expenditure equals or exceeds it.
+The maximum level of Reimbursement of Costs of Care payable for 2018/19 is £403 per month and claims will be paid on the basis of actual expenditure supported by receipts, the maximum allowance will be paid only if actual expenditure equals or exceeds it.